znuny/Znuny4OTRS-CustomerMap/README.md

 Google Maps Integration
 =======================
 With the Google Maps integration you will be able to see all customers that ever had a ticket on a map (customers with open tickets are marked in an extra color).
-The map is available in Dashboard and also as an own dedicated one large page map (just click on “more” in dashboard).
+The map is available in the dashboard and also as a dedicated map on a large separate page (just click on “more” in dashboard).

 <img src="https://raw.github.com/znuny/Znuny4OTRS-CustomerMap/master/doc/en/images/customermap.png" />